burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The general template must be declared before any partial or complete specialization.
 Each instantiated class template specialization has a copy of any static members.
 You may explicitly specialize static members.

-In a function template specialization, a template argument is optional if the compiler can deduce it from the type of the function arguments.
+In a function template specialization, a template argument is in fact optional, but if the compiler can deduce it from the type of the function arguments.

 You can nest member templates within many enclosing class templates.
 If you explicitly specialize a template nested within several enclosing class templates, you must prefix the declaration with `template<>` for every enclosing class template you specialize.
 Example: